matt199394/IV6_VFD_clock/README.md

 In this repo other than the code I have share the gerber file.
 Building the clock is relative simple because of I have used only through hole component hand ready to use module.

-To set the clock you the buttons as:
+To set the clock use:
   - SW1 to set time then SW2 and SW3 to increase or decase the hours, mins and secs.
-  - SW2 to toggle alllarm ON and OFF, if alarma ON pushing SW1 set the alarms hours mins and secs.
+  - SW2 to toggle allarm ON and OFF, if alarma ON pushing SW1 set the alarms hours mins and secs.

 Have fun!